yegor256/blog/_drafts/events.md

 Also, four talks per day is an absolute maximum for a serious listener.

 **No moderator**.
-There must be someone on the stage, who presents the speaker and asks questions if the room is quiet.
+There must be someone on the stage who presents the speaker and asks questions if the room is quiet.
 All academic conferences have that.
 I don't understand why most industry events don't do the same.
 A speaker must feel comfortable on the stage.
 Being there alone doesn't help at all.
-Also, the moderator will promote me to better engage the audience.
+Also, the moderator will promote me to better engage with the audience.

 **Boring website**.
 The higher the level of the conference, the more modern and beautiful their